axelcournac/virus_Hi-C_Analysis/README.md

 #### Alignment

-For the alignement step, we will use the sofware Bowtie2 and an iterative procedure like the one of [hiclib] (https://bitbucket.org/mirnylab/hiclib).
+For the alignement step, we will use the sofware Bowtie2 and an iterative procedure like the one of [DADE] ().

 We process the pairs of reads so that every read has a mapping quality superior to 30.
 Here, some lines that can be used to do this task: